 Grooming

 Adopting a Yorkie?
 You likely might be drawn to them for their limited shedding reputation.
 But how much do Yorkies actually shed?
-Read on to find out!
+Read on to find out all about Yorkies shedding.

 Emma Braby Picture